haadj/redis-doc/commands/xadd.md

 useful only in very rare cases, it is possible to specify a well-formed ID, so that the new entry will be added exactly with the specified ID.

-IDs are specified by two numbers separated by a `-` character:
+IDs are specified by two numbers separated by a `-` character (hyphen ASCII character):

     1526919030474-55